ChrstphrHll/npc_gen/students/Ryan Ebersol.md

   int: 11
   str: 13
   wis: 11
-track: Assault
-trait: I stretch the truth for the sake of a good story.
-trait1: Plain
-trait2: Immature
 year: 7
+guild: Fiesn
+partyID: 89
 ---
 # Ryan Ebersol
 ---
 ### Description
 - 7th year Dragonborn Sorcerer in Fiesn
-- frills, Hazel eyes, and green skin
+- frills, Blue eyes, and green skin
 - Is Plain and Immature, and has Intuition as their ideal

 ### Organizations